 Make the content available offline

-This may seem like a trifle option, but it can be a real deal-breaker for users who live in areas with poor internet connectivity.
+This may seem like a trifle option when you create your own meditation app, but it can be a real deal-breaker for users who live in areas with poor internet connectivity.
 Don’t worry about users abusing downloaded materials by using them outside the app.
 The iOS platform does a great job at making these files available only in your mobile product.

 Take advantage of the latest features in a mobile OS